SaxxonPike/NextLevelSeven/README.md

 the standard also gives you some known data types.
 The `NextLevelSeven.Specification` module gives you the ability to wrap high level constructs around elements in the HL7 message easily.

-## Web Module

-The transmission of HL7 data is very important (frankly, it's the main reason the specification was invented.)
-The `NextLevelSeven.Web` module provides you with a few helpful classes that will get you started.
-A sender and receiver are both provided, which adhere to the HL7 Over HTTP specification.
-Other transmission protocols are planned for the future.

 ## Development

 Any help is greatly appreciated!
 Here's what you need to know...